Chris-Corea/BiometricAuthenticator/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+First things first, any application that plans on authenticating with Face ID must inclue the `NSFaceIDUsageDescription` key in the app's Info.plist file.
+From within in the plist editor in xcode, add a new row and start typing out the following:  `Privacy - Face ID Usage Description` (Xcode should autocomplete) followed by your usage string.

+Invoking the authentication prompt can be as easy as:

 ```swift
 import BiometricAuthenticator